ginobilinie/codeBook/README.md

 91. isRationalEqual.cpp: to judge if two given rational number (youlishu) is equal or not.
 A very complex string process.
 Stupid!!!
 Note: 1. double's precision is far less than enough (e.g., double a = 99.99, actually, in memory, it may store as 99.99999.."
 2. 1.9(9) is equal to 2.0....

+92. combine.cpp: we write a dfs to produce the combination nums.
+If it is <b>combination</b> data, then we donot need used array.
+If it is <b>permutation</b>, then we should better use used array to indicate which value has been used.

 # old
 for fun, forever